rarora95/rarora95/README.md

 me.say_hi()
 ```

 Currently pursuing my Master's in Computer Science at **Georgia Tech**, focusing on Machine Learning and Intelligent Systems.
-Former Software Engineer at **Cisco** and **Ericsson** with a passion for building high-performance systems and optimizing complex architectures.
+Former Software Engineer at **Cisco** with a passion for building high-performance systems and optimizing complex architectures.

 ## 💼 Professional Experience

-I've spent the last few years building impactful software solutions at **Cisco** and **Ericsson** ,  working across the full stack and diving deep into systems-level challenges.
+I've spent the last few years building impactful software solutions at **Cisco** and **Ericsson**, working across the full stack and diving deep into systems-level challenges.
 My journey has taken me from optimizing CI/CD pipelines to crafting user-centric UIs and architecting backend services that handle real-world scale.

 **What I've Built & Achieved:**

 At **Cisco**, I focused on performance optimization and full-stack development.
 I redesigned UI components using **ReactJS** with virtual scroll functionality, dramatically reducing DOM overhead for users working with massive datasets.
 On the backend, I built RESTful APIs with **Flask** and developed complex filtering systems using **Python** and **PostgreSQL**.
-I also created intelligent tooling—like a fuzzy string matching algorithm with 90% accuracy—to prevent duplicate ticket creation and boost team productivity.
-Much of my work involved low-level systems programming on **Linux**, decoding CRFT data streams, and collaborating with senior engineers on architectural decisions.
+I also built an NLP-powered duplicate detection system using fuzzy string matching algorithms—achieving 90% accuracy in identifying semantically similar tickets through approximate string matching techniques.
+This intelligent system significantly reduced noise in our ticketing workflow and boosted team productivity.
+Much of my work involved low-level systems programming on **Linux**, decoding CRFT data streams through binary parsing and metadata analysis, and collaborating with Principal Engineers on architectural trade-offs and system design decisions.

 At **Ericsson**, I made a significant impact on developer velocity by **accelerating the CI pipeline by 94%**—migrating over 200 Perl test cases to a modern testing framework.
 I contributed to cloud-native architecture migration by implementing the Home Subscriber Server (HSS) Simulator in **Java**, and spent considerable time debugging distributed systems using **Wireshark** for network analysis and packet inspection.